Meet Our Veterinarians

 Dr. Anderson grew up in Baltimore, Maryland.
 She received her bachelor's degree in biology from the University of Maryland, Baltimore County, in 1997.
 After working as a veterinary technician and research assistant for 2 years, she earned her Doctor of Veterinary Medicine degree from Virginia–Maryland Regional College of Veterinary Medicine at Virginia Tech in 2003.
 She was inducted into the National Veterinary Honor Society, Phi Zeta, in her senior year, and was also the recipient of several scholarships throughout her years of veterinary school.
 After receiving her doctorate, she devoted a year to an internship at Anne Arundel Veterinary Emergency Clinic, and then joined Greater Annapolis Veterinary Hospital in 2004.
 Her special interests include emergency medicine, internal medicine, and ultrasound.

-Dr. Anderson currently resides in Edgewater with her husband, daughter, son and a their Cavalier King Charles Spaniel, Einstein and two cats named Oliver and Louie.
+Dr. Anderson currently resides in Edgewater with her husband, daughter, son and a their Cavalier King Charles Spaniel, Einstein and two cats named Louie and Linus.
 She enjoys traveling, SCUBA diving, biking, reading, and spending time with family and friends.

 Dr. Julie BensonAssociate Veterinarian

 Dr. Benson is particularly interested in internal medicine, feline medicine, pain management, cardiology, clinical pathology and radiology.
-She also enjoys working with goats and hopes to have a few of her own one day.
+She is a member of the American Association of Feline Practitioners.

-Outside of veterinary medicine, Dr. Benson enjoys reading, hiking, photography, gardening and collecting vintage costume jewelry.
+Outside of veterinary medicine, Dr. Benson enjoys reading, hiking, photography, and gardening.
 She lives in Annapolis with her cats.

-Dr. Coale, a long-time resident of Anne Arundel County, worked at Greater Annapolis Veterinary Hospital during summers before graduating from the University of Maryland in 1978.
+Dr. Chase Coale, a long-time resident of Anne Arundel County, worked at Greater Annapolis Veterinary Hospital during summers before graduating from the University of Maryland in 1978.
 He then earned his Doctor of Veterinary Medicine degree from the University of Florida in 1981 and came back to Greater Annapolis Veterinary Hospital full time.
-As a partner now, he plays a management role as well as demonstrates continued expertise practicing veterinary medicine.
+As managing veterinarian, he plays a management role as well as demonstrates continued expertise practicing veterinary medicine.
 After 23 years of general medicine, Dr. Coale has now limited his practice to surgery.
-As Director of Surgical Services, he devotes his clinical time in the pursuit of surgical-based problems — general, soft tissue, and orthopedic surgery; lameness evaluations; surgical oncology; and trauma, plastic, and reconstructive surgery.
+As Director of Surgical Services, he devotes his clinical time in the pursuit of soft tissue and general surgical-based problems, lameness evaluations, surgical oncology, and trauma, plastic, and reconstructive surgery.

-Dr. Coale is a member of and office holder in numerous local, state, and national veterinary medical organizations, including being a past president and current office holder in the Anne Arundel County Veterinary Medical Association.
-With a wife and two daughters to vie for his attention, he also enjoys sailing, skiing, and SCUBA diving.
-As with all Greater Annapolis Veterinary Hospital doctors, continuing education is a priority for Dr. Coale.
+Dr. Coale is a member of and office holder in numerous local, state, and national veterinary medical organizations, including being a past president of the Anne Arundel County Veterinary Medical Association.
+With a wife and two daughters to vie for his attention, he also enjoys summer sailing, winter skiing, and being tormented by golf.
+As with all Greater Annapolis Veterinary Hospital doctors, continuing education is a welcome priority for Dr. Coale.

 Dr. Elizabeth DaherAssociate Veterinarian